collective/collective.templateengines/README.txt

 Motivation
 ----------

-All template engines are bad.
+All template engines have their shortcomings.
 Sooner or later you want to try yet another of them, or someone else wants to use another template engine with your project.
 This product is aimed to make that transition as smooth as possible, maybe just one line change.